 Christmas Day, 1946 would fall on a Wednesday, the night The Great Gildersleeve was broadcast.
 And it is going to be a wonderful traditional family Christmas, Except that Gildy has convinced himself that the Bullard’s across the street are having marital problems.
 Worse, Leroy’s friend Craig Bullard will be forced to spend the holiday alone.
 Of course Gildersleeve would never spread rumors unless he was absolutely sure, would he?

 The 1948 season is special with the addition of the “Mystery Baby” plot arc.
 Christmas that year is going to be extra special with a baby in the house.
 The Christmas season begins with a mystery as Christmas presents and other treasures begin to disappear from the house.
 There is fright and confusion, even the Summerfield police department becomes involved.
-Everyone including Leroy (Walter Tetley) has forgotten that there is a curious baby in the house…
+Everyone including Leroy (Walter Tetley) and Bea Benaderet has forgotten that there is a curious baby in the house…

 Two week later the family is happily making preparations for the baby’s first Christmas Eve.
 That is when Judge Hooker presents the baby’s missing father.
 There won’t be a dry eye around the radio as we hear Gildersleeve say good bye to the Baby that has brought so much joy to his world.